vacp2p/rfc/content/docs/rfcs/11/README.md

 - The `subscribe` field MUST contain a boolean, where `true` indicates subscribe and `false` indicates unsubscribe to a topic.

-- The `topicid` field MUST contain the topic.
+- The `topicid` field MUST contain the pubsub topic.

+> Note: The `topicid` refering to pubsub topic and `topicId` refering to content-topic are detailed in [23/WAKU2-TOPICS](https://rfc.vac.dev/spec/23/).

 ## Signature Policy